 Trips and cultural opportunities

-The course incorporates a school exchange with Colegio Santa Teresa Ganduxer in Barcelona, which serves to boost the girls’ cultural awareness of Spain and their oral confidence.
-This is a long-established exchange, which in recent years we run jointly with St Paul’s School.
-The girls will also attend the Sadler’s Wells flamenco festival and theatre and music visits are organised for sixth form students.
-Girls are also encouraged to attend intensive study courses in Spain staying with professional host families or in student halls.
-We introduced an exchange with Northlands School, Buenos Aires, for a limited number of sixth form girls, in 2015.
+In the LV, girls may attend a study trip to the university city of Salamanca.
+VI girls can participate in a long-established school exchange with Colegio Santa Teresa Ganduxer in Barcelona, which serves to boost the girls’ cultural awareness of Spain and their oral confidence.
+The girls may also attend the Sadler’s Wells flamenco festival and theatre and music visits are organised for sixth form students.
+Girls are also encouraged to attend intensive study courses in Spain, staying with professional host families or in student halls.